andreascaudo/escape-orbit/frontend/README.md

 - Test in both portrait and landscape orientations
 - Verify the leaderboard appears correctly in the portrait orientation instructions
 - Check that boundary detection works when flying outside the solar system
 - Ensure proper centering when rotating the device
+- Test fuel refill mechanics with all planets including Earth
+- Verify that visual timer indicators display correctly for visited planets